 North Dakotans have several ways to get vaccinated for COVID-19, including medical facilities, local public health departments and pharmacies.

-More information on how to register for vaccine clinics follows.
+More information on vaccines and how to register for vaccine clinics follows.

 Where can I get vaccinated?